Want to know how to add dates in Google Sheets?In this guide, you’ll learn different ways to add date in Google Sheets spreadsheet.

 =TODAY()to highlight tasks due this week.

-TODAY and NOW recalculate when the file opens, when you edit.
+TODAY and NOW recalculate when the file opens or when you edit.
 If you don’t want the date to change, then you must freeze it.
+Otherwise it will change to current Date or time.

 2. How to create a rolling list of dates: